conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

       osx: circle
       linux: circle

-CircleCI for OSX should be used for OSX only when Travis-CI resources (50 minutes of build time per job) is not enough as CircleCI gives more resources (2 hours of build time per job).
+CircleCI for OS X should be used for OS X only when Travis-CI resources (50 minutes of build time per job) are not enough as CircleCI gives more resources (2 hours of build time per job).

 Note that you need to rerender the feedstock once this change has been made.